 Many common eye conditions can cause serious damage to your vision, even blindness, if left untreated.
-Our experienced Ophthalmologist at Riverside EyeCare Professionals offers treatment for a range of eye conditions and diseases that can help you prevent significant vision loss.
+Our experienced ophthalmologists at Riverside EyeCare Professionals offer treatment for a range of eye conditions and diseases that can help you prevent significant vision loss.
 In addition, Dr. Michael Sumsion and Dr. Sean Sumsion offer procedures designed to rejuvenate the areas around your eyes for a more youthful and refreshed appearance.

 - Diabetic Retinopathy

 - Corneal Transplants and DSAEK

 For more information on eye conditions, treatment options, and cosmetic enhancement procedures for the eyes available at our practice, please contact us today.

 Diabetic retinopathy is an eye condition which affects a large majority of people who have diabetes.
 Caused by the effect of diabetes on blood vessels in the eyes, diabetic retinopathy ultimately causes scar tissue to grow on blood vessels in the front part of the retina.
 As the condition advances, new blood vessels grow in the retina and may begin to bleed.
 This can ultimately affect your vision and potentially lead to glaucoma, cataracts, retinal detachment, and blindness.